zack-bitcoin/amoveo-docs/blog_posts/rsa_accumulators.md

 Binary storage
 ===========

-One strategy is to specifically use the first 100k prime numbers to store binary information.
+One strategy is to use the first 100k prime numbers to store binary information.
 One bit per prime number.

 If you assign useful questions to these prime numbers, then this is a good way to store the answers to those questions, once they become available.